roggerfq/UVface/README.md

 ### Face Detection

-The face detection stage is a cascade of classifiers (see [XML file](cascading_classifiers/clasificador_9_12102_unconstrained_f_max_0_2_evaluation.xml)) constructed using UVtrainer.
+The face detection process is a cascade of classifiers (see [XML file](cascading_classifiers/clasificador_9_12102_unconstrained_f_max_0_2_evaluation.xml)) constructed using UVtrainer.
 The cascade is evaluated at multiple scales across the image.
 Each stage of the cascade consists of an ensemble of regression tree classifiers that use NPD features for evaluation [1].
 The following diagram provides an overview of the face detection algorithm:

 <div align="center">
     <img src="docs/face_detection.svg" alt="face_detection">